 And the real problem associated with page load time is visitors.
 The higher the page load time, the lower the web traffic will be because visitors will not like to wait for the content to load on your website.
 Especially, when there is a lot of competition around on the internet, high page load time websites can lose their traffic over time and hence low leads, which you won’t like to happen.

 2. Bounce rate- Now let us see how high page load time and low leads can influence your website’s other parameters.
-As per the reports published by Google in 2017, whenever page loading time gets slowed by 1 to 3 seconds, the bounce rate eventually increased by up to 32 percent.
+As per the reports published by Google in 2017, whenever page loading time gets slowed by 1 to 3 seconds, the bounce rate eventually increases by up to 32 percent.
 And to make things worse, poor loading time also affects your SEO rankings, and all your efforts will be in vain.

 Now you can understand how important it has become to make fewer HTTP requests that would not affect your website key metrics and your online business.